HIV-hero-image-TA-HIV.jpgHiv-HeroBanner-Desktop

 Early-Research

 Our extensive early research and development program is the foundation of our efforts to help end the HIV epidemic.
-Our scientists are dedicated to discovering the next generation of medical breakthroughs, including alternate dosing schedules and routes of administration, to improve the lives of people impacted.
+Our scientists are dedicated to discovering the next generation of medical breakthroughs, including alternate dosing schedules and routes of administration, to improve the lives of people affected by the virus.

 Hiv-Prevention

-To end the epidemic, prevention plays a central role.
-We’re aiming for a future where everyone who needs or wants HIV prevention has an option that works well for them.
+Helping people prevent HIV acquisition plays a central role in ending the HIV epidemic.
+We’re aiming for a future where everyone who needs or wants HIV prevention medicine has an option that fits within their lives.

-To make that a reality, we’re advancing innovations that are both long-acting and highly effective, including a new long-acting option that was recently approved in the United States.
-This new choice expands on our decades of innovation across HIV, including our introduction of the first once-daily oral medication for pre-exposure prophylaxis (PrEP).
+To make that a reality, we’re advancing innovations that are both long-acting and highly effective, including a twice-yearly option approved in the United States and many countries around the world.
+This option expands on our decades of innovation across HIV, including our introduction of the first once-daily oral medication for pre-exposure prophylaxis (PrEP).
 PrEP means routinely taking prescription medicine before being exposed to HIV to help reduce the chances of being infected by the virus.

-To accelerate progress, we’re committed to expanding access to long-acting prevention to people around the world, working closely with partners from all sectors.
-Our approach to access begins in clinical development, designing clinical trials in partnership with the community and targeting populations that are most in need of new choices.
-Then, following approval, our strategy is guided by four priorities: delivering a therapy with speed, at sufficient volume, at prices to enable widespread availability and working in partnership with private and public organizations across the global health ecosystem.
+To accelerate progress, we’re committed to expanding access to twice-yearly HIV prevention medicine to people around the world – particularly in places hardest hit by HIV – and through working closely with partners from all sectors.
+Our approach to access begins in clinical development, where we design clinical trials in partnership with communities most affected and work with populations that are most in need of new prevention options.

-And, there’s more: Innovation across prevention is going full speed at Gilead.
-We are aiming for even longer acting options, including those requiring only once-a-year dosing.
-We won’t stop until the epidemic is over, for everyone.
+Innovation in HIV prevention continues to go full speed at Gilead.
+We are now aiming to develop even longer-acting options, including those requiring only once-yearly dosing.

 Hiv-Treatment

 Gilead researchers have developed therapies that are leading the global response to HIV.
-And, thanks to incredible progress across the HIV treatment community, effective treatments that suppress viral replication are now broadly available.
-This includes advancements such as modern once-daily single tablet regimens and long-acting injectable options that enable individuals who are taking and staying on treatment to lead longer and healthier lives.
+And, thanks to incredible progress in HIV treatment research and access planning, effective treatments that suppress viral replication are now broadly available.
+This includes advancements such as modern once-daily single tablet regimens and long-acting injectable options that enable individuals who are taking and staying on treatment to lead healthier lives.

-These innovations, which are aimed to meet the changing needs and preferences of diverse communities impacted by the virus, are helping improve antiretroviral treatment effectiveness and engagement in care.
+These innovations, which are designed to help meet the evolving needs and preferences of diverse communities impacted by the virus aim to help improve antiretroviral treatment outcomes and engagement in care.

 Long-Acting-Therapies

-HIV treatment and prevention is entering a new era where more therapeutic options are emerging for people living with HIV and those who need or want PrEP.
+HIV treatment and prevention are entering a new era where more therapeutic options are emerging for people living with HIV and those who need or want PrEP.

-Our goal is to discover and develop innovative HIV medicines.
-We believe the next wave of innovation in HIV includes long-acting options that are aiming to help address the differentiated needs and preferences of the diverse range of individuals and communities affected by the epidemic.
+Our goal is to discover and develop innovative medicines that can meet the needs of every person living with HIV.
+We believe the next wave of innovation to achieve this goal includes long-acting options that could help address these differentiated needs and preferences of diverse individuals and communities affected by the epidemic.

 Path-To-Cure

-Curing HIV remains the ultimate aspiration of Gilead’s research and development efforts.
+Curing HIV remains the ultimate aspiration of Gilead’s HIV research and development efforts.

 Going-Beyond-Medicine